Table of Contents (click to expand)

-Cockroaches are fine when they’re grounded, but you know that stuff is getting serious when you see one whip out its wings and start flapping around your head.
-It’s at that precise moment that you will start running around like a terrified little child, but don’t worry, we’ve all been there!
+Cockroaches are fine when they stay on the ground, but you know that things are getting serious when you see one break out its wings and start flapping around your head.
+Cue running around your house, screaming like a small child.
+Don’t worry, we’ve all done it.

-Cockroaches have been hanging around on this planet for about 200 million years now, i.e., since the Jurassic period (when dinosaurs were still alive and well).
-That’s a long, long time, which means they even survived the asteroid that killed those massive creatures.
+Cockroaches have been hanging around on this planet for about 200 million years now, i.e., since the Jurassic Period (when dinosaurs were still alive and well).
+That’s a long, long time, which means they even survived the asteroid that killed those massive, planet-dominating creatures.

 The myth that cockroaches will inherit the Earth in the event of nuclear warfare surfaced shortly after the United States dropped atomic bombs on Hiroshima and Nagasaki in 1945.
 Reports claimed that the ancient insects were the only survivors in the rubble of the wrecked Japanese cities.
 What exactly are these buggers made of that enables them to survive such unbelievable energy and destructive force?

-Therefore, in order to test the credibility of the claim that “Cockroaches can survive nuclear warfare”, the Discovery Channel team subjected a set of German cockroaches to determine just how much radiation they could bear before finally succumbing to it.
-They used three levels of Cobalt-60 metal.
+In order to test the credibility of the claim that “cockroaches can survive nuclear warfare”, the Discovery Channel team tested a set of German cockroaches to determine just how much radiation they could bear before finally succumbing.
+They used three levels of Cobalt-60 metal for this experiment.

 They started with a baseline exposure of 1,000 radon units (rads) of cobalt-60, which is capable of killing a person in 10 minutes, and followed it up with 10,000 and 100,000 rad exposures on separate groups of roaches.
 For reference sake, the bomb dropped on Hiroshima emitted radioactive gamma rays at a strength of around 10,000 rads.
 The cockroaches finally gave in at 100,000 rad… unbelievable!

-The results confirmed that cockroaches can survive a nuclear explosion in relation to the radiation, but they would still succumb to the high amount of impact that the bomb produces if they were exposed.
+The results confirmed that cockroaches can survive a nuclear explosion in terms of the radiation, but they would still succumb to the high amount of impact that the bomb produces if they were exposed to the blast.

-This stuff makes me wonder: What sort of wild toxins do they have to put in the likes of Hit and Baygon?
+The incredible resilience of cockroaches does make me wonder: What kind of toxins do they have to put in cockroach killers like Hit and Baygon?